graphieros/vue-data-ui/README.md

 Data labels can be customized using the `formatter` config attribute (since v2.3.29 on all chart components):

 ```
-// the formatter attribute is generally placed under label or dataLabel config attribute objects
+// the formatter attribute is generally placed under the label or dataLabel config attribute objects

 const config = ref({
   formatter: ({ value, config }) => {